diegoalarc/GeodesiCL/README.md

 example(rSL)
 ```
-`scalfactor`: Scale factor calculation.
+`scalfactor`: To calculate scale factor calculation.
 ```r
 ?scalfactor

 example(scalfactor)
 ```
-`sexagesimal`: Convert separated data in Degrees Minutes and Seconds to Decimal degrees.
+`sexagesimal`: To convert separated data in Degrees Minutes and Seconds to Decimal degrees.
 ```r
 ?sexagesimal

 example(sexagesimal)
 ```
-`TO_TM`: Geodesic coordinate transformation to TM.
+`TO_TM`: To convert from Geographic coordinate to TM.
 ```r
 ?TO_TM

 example(TO_TM)
 ```
-`UTMtoLongLat`: To convert from UTM to Longitude and Latitude.
+`UTMtoLongLat`: To convert from UTM to Geographic coordinate.
 ```r
 ?UTMtoLongLat